isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 4. I am medically ineligible for vaccination.
 How can I appeal to be exempted from the vaccination condition for entry?
 You may appeal for an [exemption from the vaccination condition for entry](https://form.gov.sg/#!/610b4fe79eba440012bddce5), supported by a doctor’s memo.
 You will need to obtain the exemption before applying for entry approval.

-#### 5. Why is the vaccination entry requirement not applicable to migrant domestic workers and S Pass/work permit holders in the Construction/Marine Shipyard/Process (CMP) sectors, especially when they are mostly from high risk countries?
-The vaccination entry requirement is currently not applicable to migrant domestic workers and CMP S Pass/work permit holders as there are on-going industry initiatives with tightened end-to-end process to bring on board these workers into Singapore safely

-#### 6. My pass holder gets exempted from serving SHN at dedicated facilities when he enters Singapore via the Vaccinated Traveller Lane (VTL).
+#### 5. My pass holder gets exempted from serving SHN at dedicated facilities when he enters Singapore via the Vaccinated Traveller Lane (VTL).
 Why is he not given the same exemption if he is entering Singapore using the Work Pass Holder General Lane (WPHL) for work pass holders?

 Work pass holders entering via the WPHL must meet vaccination requirements as part of conditions for entry.
 As this is applied to pass holders entering Singapore from many countries/regions of higher importation risk, the pass holders will continue to be subjected to the full SHN requirements upon entry, for public health reasons.
 Work pass holders who qualify for a stepped-down SHN regime under the VTL may cancel their MOM entry approval and submit another application to enter under the VTL.